cortehz/activo/README.md

 <br/>

 Once the app is running, you can fill the form to add an Activity.
 An activity can have a title, a start and end time as well as a description.
 Fill that out and hit the ADD button to see your activity added to the list.
+You can sort out your activities in order of dates(ascending or descending) by just a push of a button.
+Below the Activity list are two buttons to edit or delete an activity from the list.
+Take it for spin.